nutanix-japan/nai-llm/docs/infra/index.md

 # Getting Started

+This guide covers two different scenarios for deploying Nutanix Enterprise AI [NAI] (previously known as GPT-In-A-Box).

+The first scenario is a walkthrough on How-To [Deploy Nutanix Enterprise AI with Nutanix Kubernetes Platform (NKP)](#deploy-nutanix-enterprise-ai-with-nutanix-kubernetes-platform-nkp), and the second scenario covers the (soon to be deprecated) option on How-To [Deploy GPT-In-A-Box v1 Nutanix Validated Design (NVD) with NKE](#deploy-gpt-in-a-box-v1-nutanix-validated-design-nvd-with-nke) .

-We will go through four phases in this section to prepare infrastructure on which you can deploy AI applications.
+Each scenario goes through four phases to prepare the infrastructure on which you can deploy Nutanix Enterprise AI applications.

-1. Preparing your Local Workstation (Mac/Windows)
-2. Deploying Jumphost VM
-3. Deploying Kuberenetes
-   1. Managment Cluster
-   2. Dev Workload cluster

 ```mermaid
 stateDiagram-v2